SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_01.md

-# Crud Operation: Create
+# Crud Operations: Create

 ## Lesson Objectives

-Understand the First CRUD Operation: Learn how to create data using a simple Customer class and an ArrayList as a temporary datastore.
+- Understand the First CRUD Operation: Learn how to create data using a simple Customer class and an ArrayList as a temporary datastore.

-Implement API Endpoints in Spring Boot: Use annotations such as @PostMapping and @RequestBody to build RESTful endpoints for creating and managing Customer objects.
+- Implement API Endpoints in Spring Boot: Use annotations such as @PostMapping and @RequestBody to build RESTful endpoints for creating and managing Customer objects.

-Learn to Generate Unique Identifiers: Use the UUID class to generate unique IDs for Customer objects and explore how to enforce immutability with the final keyword.
+- Learn to Generate Unique Identifiers: Use the UUID class to generate unique IDs for Customer objects and explore how to enforce immutability with the final keyword.

-## Building Our `simple-crm`
+### Building Our `simple-crm`

 If you have not done the last activity from the previous lesson, you can start creating a new Spring Boot project now.